-The Group's revenues increased 21% from USD 28.9 million in 2021 to USD 35.0 million in 2022.
-Sales were dominated by a large proprietary survey in Trinidad and Tobago and to a lesser extent, fully prefunded multi-client surveys in Norway and Canada.
+The Group's revenues decreased 77% from USD 35.0 million in 2022 to USD 8.0 million in 2023.
+Sales were dominated by multi-client late sales.

-The EMGS sales and business development organisation is headquartered in Oslo, and well represented globally with a network of business partners serving key local markets.
+The EMGS sales and business development organisation is headquartered in Oslo, and is represented globally through a network of business partners serving key local markets.
 The organisation consists of commercial sales, technical advisors and exploration advisors.